Anxiety Activities for Children (Free Checklist & Worksheet)

 A weighted vest can also provide soothing sensory input and calming benefits.
 You can check weighted vests here.

-35. Looking at a Sensory Bottle or Calming Jar
+35. Look at a Sensory Bottle or Calming Jar

 If you would like to prepare your own sensory bottle you can check out this extremely easy hand wash recipe:

 And if you feel really lazy, it is as easy as getting one of these.

 36. Essential Oils